What Does Bulking Do?

 For more, we have a full article about eating a balanced bulking diet.
 The diet is rich in protein, carbs, healthy fats, fibre, vitamins, minerals, phytonutrients, and probiotics.
 It’s one of the healthiest ways to eat.

-The only thing that sets it apart from the typical healthy diet is that it’s higher in calories.
+The only thing that sets it apart from the typical healthy diet is its higher calories.
 And because it’s higher in calories, you might need to choose foods that are easier to overeat.
 That’s especially true if you’re a skinny “hardgainer” with a fast metabolism.
-For example, you might eat more smoothies, muesli, and fruits.
+For example, you might eat more muesli, fruits, and smoothies.
+Blending fruits into smoothies won’t harm the nutrients.

 Muscle-Building Mini-Course via EMAIL